Drop into a class—in person or online!

 A steady, continuous flow of these postures and breathing is often called vinyasa yoga or power yoga.
 Vinyasa yoga can be the hardest thing you’ve ever done, making you sweat more than you ever have before.
 But it does not have to be!
 A slow, gentle sequence can have all the qualities of vinyasa, allowing you to focus on your breath and the postures.
 Find the style and pace that works for you.

-Therapeutic yoga or yoga therapy begins with the intention to focus on using the techniques of yoga to promote health and well-being.
-It usually requires one-on-one or small-group interaction at first so that each individual's needs, inquiries, limitations, and habits can be addressed, particularly when the student is dealing with specific illnesses, injuries, or conditions.
+Therapeutic yoga or yoga therapy begins with the intention to use the techniques of yoga to promote health and well-being.
+One-on-one or small-group sessions are helpful so that each individual's needs, inquiries, limitations, and habits can be addressed, particularly when the student is dealing with specific illnesses, injuries, or conditions.
 However, nothing need be "wrong" in order to take the therapeutic approach.
 We all benefit from examining how we think, breathe, and move in subtle and obvious ways and then expanding from there into other options and ways of being.

-Keep in mind, yoga has more branches than just the physical one we tend to focus on in America—you can also practice karma yoga (service), bhakti yoga (devotion), jnana yoga (self-knowledge and meditation).
+Keep in mind, yoga has more branches than just the physical one we tend to focus on in America.
+For instance, you can also practice karma yoga (service), bhakti yoga (devotion), jnana yoga (self-knowledge and meditation).

 What is Pilates?

 Pilates [pih-lah-teez] is a set of exercises that increases core strength.
 A strong core is key for good posture and spinal health.
-It makes you look taller and helps keep your back, hips, and shoulders pain-free.
+It helps you stand taller and can keep your back, hips, and shoulders pain-free.
 The deep core area includes:

 • on top: the respiratory diaphragm